coroner4817/coroner4817.github.io/coding/_posts/2020-10-05-c-reflection.md

 ### Things still can be done
 So eventually after the traversal, we can obtain the node tree object from the input string.
 But we have made several assumptions here like the `indent` represents the node depth.
-So a future improvement can be using json format for serialization, which use has no extra meta info and use brackets to indicates depth.
+So a future improvement can be using JSON format for serialization, which use has no extra meta info and use brackets to indicates depth.

 ### Demo Code
 The final demo code can be found at [GitHub - coroner4817/FlexibleReflection at deserialization](https://github.com/coroner4817/FlexibleReflection/tree/deserialization)